arcestia/blacklists/README.md

 Client -> uBlock Origin Browser Extension -> Squid Proxy -> DNS Filtering via AdGuard/Pi-Hole -> Upstream DNS on a VPS with the same blacklist loaded

+Sincerily the most valuable tester is my wife.
+If something won't workshe instantly file me a P1 incident ^_^

 This setup enables me to examine various behaviors and make daily adjustments to the whole project.

 ### Project Aims